-Restic - A Fast, Secure And Efficient Backup Application - OSTechNix
+How To Backup And Restore Data Using Restic In Linux - OSTechNix

 Sample output:

+enter password for repository: repository c1c5bcfd opened successfully, password is correct no parent snapshot found, will read all files Files: 7 new, 0 changed, 0 unmodified Dirs: 4 new, 0 changed, 0 unmodified Added to the repo: 21.919 MiB processed 7 files, 21.913 MiB in 0:00 snapshot 7457d80e saved

 As you can see, restic created the backup of the given directory i.e mydata.
-Additionally, I created a snapshot of the current backup with a unique name 6eda7c7d.
+Additionally, I created a snapshot of the current backup with a unique name 7457d80e.

+Let us break down the above command and see what each option does.

+Restic will keep creating new snapshots with unique name every time we run it.

-If you run the above command again, restic will create another snapshot with a unique name and this time it will backup pretty faster than the previous backup.
-We can keep adding the data in the folder and run the backup to create many snapshots.
+Since Restic does incremental backup, the subsequent backups will be pretty faster than the previous backups.
+We can keep adding the data in the backup folder and run the backup to create many snapshots.

-To check the difference between two snapshots, we can use diff option like below
+Not just the directories, Restic also allows us to backup individual files as well.

 Sample output:

+enter password for repository: repository c1c5bcfd opened successfully, password is correct no parent snapshot found, will read all files Files: 1 new, 0 changed, 0 unmodified Dirs: 3 new, 0 changed, 0 unmodified Added to the repo: 47.129 KiB processed 1 files, 45.139 KiB in 0:00 snapshot 59439d78 saved

-As you see, I have added a new mp3 file in the backup.
+As you see, a new snapshot named 59439d78 is created in the repository.

-To list the available snapshots in a repository, run:
+To list the available snapshots in a local repository, run:

 It is also possible to exclude some files or directories.
 For example the following command will exclude all .doc type files: